sockcymbal/QuestionImprover/README.md

 This response should be a testament to the depth and complexity of the thought network, showcasing how diverse perspectives can coalesce into a singular, insightful narrative.

-The synthesized answer should not be formulated in explicit terms specific to each persona's own agenda, but rather it should be phrased in a way that seeks to inspire and uncover broad, general, deeper truths, regardless of what personas happened to be involved in this discussion.
+The synthesized answer should not be formulated in explicit terms specific to each persona's own definition or agenda, but rather it should be phrased in a way that seeks to inspire and uncover broad, general, deeper truths, regardless of what personas happened to be involved in this discussion.
-A great answer will transcend the limited view of any one expert, so the answer shouldn't be phrased as such.
+A great answer will transcend the limited view of any one expert.
 ```

-## Prompt 8: Retrospective
+## Prompt 8: Retrospective (Reflections, Takeaways, Purpose, Gratitude)

 ### Goal
 The Retrospective phase is a crucial part of any reasoning or problem-solving process.
 It provides an opportunity to learn from experience, improve future processes, and deepen understanding of the problem or question at hand.
 It's a fundamental mechanism that enables compound growth/learning.